meijieru/crnn.pytorch/README.md

 Train a new model
 -----------------
-1. Construct dataset following origin guide.
-For training with variable length, please sort the image according to the text length.
+1. Construct dataset following [origin guide](https://github.com/bgshih/crnn#train-a-new-model).
+If you want to train with variable length images (keep the origin ratio for example), please modify the `tool/create_dataset.py` and sort the image according to the text length.
-2. ``python crnn_main.py [--param val]``.
-Explore ``crnn_main.py`` for details.
+2. Execute ``python train.py --adadelta --trainRoot {train_path} --valRoot {val_path} --cuda``.
+Explore ``train.py`` for details.